Amazon denies request for Echo data to be used in murder trial

 Related: Amazon Echo problems and how to fix them

-The Information reports (via Engadget) police in Arkansas in the US made a request to Amazon to release voice data from an Echo owned James Andrew Bates, who is scheduled to stand trial for first degree murder next year.
+The Information reports (via Engadget) police in Arkansas in the US made a request to Amazon to release voice data from an Echo owned by James Andrew Bates, who is scheduled to stand trial for first degree murder next year.

-Amazon has greeted the request with a big fat no according to the report, but did hand over Bates’ purchases.
+Amazon has greeted the request with a big fat 'NO' according to the report, but did hand over Bates’ purchase history.
 The report says police were able to pull some data from the speaker, but it’s not clear what.

 Alexa isn’t supposed to record audio unless activated by using her name (or Amazon or Echo) specifically, while those recordings are also synced to the companion app where they can be played back.